 Interviews are a common procedure when entering the job market.
 So how about practicing them beforehand?
-This activity will allow participants to have a better understanding of their strengths, while improving communication and presentation skills.
-Afterwards, they will feel much more prepared for a real job interview!
+This activity will allow participants to have a better understanding of their strengths while improving their communication and presentation skills.
+Afterward, they will feel much more prepared for a real job interview!

 45 minutes, could need more time in case of a bigger group.

 individual introspection; teamwork – focused on communication (in pairs).

 papers, pens, and tape.

 to prepare the participants for the employment process, by increasing self-awareness, self-expression, and motivation.
 The participants will also have the chance to work on their presentation skills.

 - with tape, place a piece of paper on each participant’s back;

 - without speaking, the participants should go around and write on the papers a personality trait, strength, or competence that describes the other one; this should take around 5 minutes, depending on the size of the group;

 - after they finished, each participant has 15 minutes to read their papers and prepare a short presentation for a job interview;

 - when time is up, the participants should form pairs, sit on opposite sides of a table, and interview each other, the first one being the interviewer and the other the interviewee and after 10 minutes switching; in the end, the participants should point out to each other things to improve for the future.